Startup business tax credits you need to know

 Tax credits are meant to help you reduce your tax liability.
 The IRS designed startup-specific tax credits to offset qualified startup costs involved in opening and scaling a business.

-If you’re filing your tax return and are not a CPA, there’s a high chance you’ll miss essential credits.
+If you’re filing your tax return and are not a CPA, there’s a high chance you’ll miss potential credits.
 That’s just money down the drain.
 Instead of fighting through your tax cycle, make the most of the tax year.

+In addition to the tax credits we’ve listed, there are many more industry-specific startup credits.
 We can help you find and claim the credits you deserve.
 Schedule a free consultation with us.

 Featured Article